RED LIGHT CAMERAS

 "Note, however, that by pleading not guilty you give up your right to attend traffic school and have the charges dismissed."

 That's misleading.
 It makes it sound like there's no chance of getting traffic school once you've pled not guilty.
 I agree that by pleading not guilty you do give up your automatic right to attend traffic school - the granting of it becomes a matter of the judge's discretion.
-But it's been my observation that most judges will still grant it if you ask at the beginning of the trial session - and many will grant it even after they've found you guilty.
+But it's been my observation that most judges will still grant it if you ask for it right at the beginning of the trial session - and some will grant it even after you've argued your case and have been found guilty.

 2.